datopian/datahub/site/content/howto/drd.md

   ]}
 />
 ```

-- It can be used with a raw csv string
+- It can be used by passing a raw csv string
 ![](https://hackmd.io/_uploads/SJglXtQrh.png)
 ```
 <Table